Large Language Models and Causal Inference in Collaboration: A Survey: Introduction

-Meanwhile, this survey also aims to explore how LLMs can help with the causal inference framework.
+Moreover, this survey also aims to explore how LLMs can help with the causal inference framework.
 Causal inference is formally defined as an intellectual discipline that considers the assumptions, study designs, and estimation strategies that allow researchers to draw causal conclusions based on data \cite{pearl2009causality}.
 Causal inference has three main origins: potential outcomes, graphs, and structural equations, each serving unique purposes~\cite{zeng2022survey}.
-The potential outcomes framework~\cite{pearl2009causality} focuses on estimating causal effects through statistical inference and treatment comparisons.
-Graphical models, meanwhile, excel in mapping out causal pathways and visualizing relationships, with nodes representing variables and edges denoting directional influences.
-In this survey, we mainly discuss Pearl's formulation of causal graphs \cite{pearl1998graphical}, which formalized causal graphical models for presenting conditional independence relations among random variables using directed acyclic graphs (DAGs).
+In this survey, we mainly discuss Pearl's formulation of causal graphs \cite{pearl1998graphical}, which formalized causal graphical models for presenting conditional independence among random variables using directed acyclic graphs (DAGs).

 We summarize how LLMs can help causal inference in its two important components, i.e., causal relationship discovery and treatment effect estimation.
-Determining causal relationships among variables is a fundamental step in a causal inference framework because the estimation of the causal effect of variable $A$ on variable $B$ requires causal assumptions on causal relationships of other variables with $A$ and $B$.
-Traditionally, researchers rely on experts with subject matter knowledge to set the ground for such causal relationships.
-Causal discovery methods \cite{zanga2022survey} provide an alternative by discovering causal graphs from observational data.
-LLMs have demonstrated abilities to determine such causal relationships based on pre-trained knowledge or given text.
-They can also be integrated with causal discovery methods to further increase the reliability of the outcome.
-Estimating treatment effects is central to causal inference but is hindered by the absence of counterfactual data in many cases.
-Leveraging the strong counterfactual reasoning abilities of LLMs, researchers have developed various ways to generate high-quality counterfactuals to enable treatment effect estimation.
+Estimating causal effects between variables requires assumptions about their relationships with other variables, traditionally provided by experts LLMs, leveraging pre-trained knowledge, can assist in identifying these relationships and enhance causal discovery methods~\cite{zanga2022survey} for more reliable outcomes.
+Additionally, estimating treatment effects is often hindered by the absence of counterfactual data.
+By utilizing LLMs' strong generative abilities, researchers have developed various ways to generate high-quality counterfactuals to enable treatment effect estimation.
+Figure \ref{fig:overview} shows an overview of selected topics about the interplay between causal inference frameworks and LLMs from both perspectives.